Recognize yourself – a contribution to Lena Violetta Leitner’s exhibition

 2022

-created in the frame of “DELPHI 2.0 (Phyto-Pythia” at Mz* Baltazar’s Lab
+created in the context of the solo show “Delphi 2.0 (Phyto-Pythia)”, Mz* Baltazar’s Lab

 Thank you for the support: Bildrecht, Kulturkommission Brigittenau

-With “PFLANZENORAKEL” the artist not only transfers the idea of the oracle, but creates an interactive installation consisting of plants.
+With a “PLANT ORACLE” the artist not only transfers the idea of the oracle, but creates an interactive installation consisting of plants.
 If the visitor positions themself in the midst of the plants, some of which originate from foreign countries, they emit ambiguous oracle sayings after being touched.

 Leitner chose for this purpose the bow hemp, also called mother-in-law’s tongue, the dragon tree and the Japanese knotweed.
 The former creates an association with the saying “to have a pointed tongue,” which means not to be afraid of the truth.
 The second draws a connection to mythology: for the dragon Python is said to have once lived in Delphi, and after it was killed by Apollo, its gift as a seer was transferred to the place through the spilled dragon’s blood.
 The third is known as a particularly resilient and invasive plant that will outlast us all and addresses the temporal plane.
 The terracotta pots are reminiscent of ancient amphorae, again a reference to the particular place of worship.